 Configuration Description Mode Disabled - disable 802.1X function Enabled - enable 802.1X function RADIUS IP IP address of the Radius server RADIUS UDP Port The UDP port for authentication requests to the specified Radius server RADIUS Secret The encryption key for use during authentication sessions with the Radius server.
 It must match the key used on the Radius server.
 Port Port number Admin State Port 802.1X control Auto - set to the Authorized or Unauthorized state in accordance with the outcome of an authentication exchange between the Supplicant and the Authentication Server.
 Force Authorized - the port is forced to be in authorized state.
 Force Unauthorized - the port is forced to be in unauthorized state.
-Port State Port 802.1X state 802.1X Disabled - the port is in 802.1X disabled state Link Down - the port is in link down state Authorized (green color) - the port is in 802.1X authorized state Unauthorized (red color) - the port is in 802.1X unauthorized state [Re-authenticate] Click to perform a manual authentication for the port [Force Reinitialize] Click to perform an 802.1X initialization for the port [Re-authenticate All] Click to perform manual authentication for all ports [Force Reinitialize All] Click to perform 802.1X initialization for all ports [Statistics] Click to display 802.1X port statistic data [Parameters] Click to configure Re-authentication parameters [Apply] Click to apply the configuration change [Refresh] Click to refresh current configuration
+Port State Port 802.1X state 802.1X Disabled - the port is in 802.1X disabled state Link Down - the port is in link down state Authorized (green color) - the port is in 802.1X authorized state Unauthorized (red color) - the port is in 802.1X unauthorized state [Re-authenticate] Click to perform a manual authentication for the port.
+[Force Reinitialize] Click to perform an 802.1X initialization for the port.
+[Statistics] Click to show 802.1X related counters for the port.
+See Section 4.9.1.
+[Re-authenticate All] Click to perform manual authentication for all ports.
+[Force Reinitialize All] Click to perform 802.1X initialization for all ports.
+[Parameters] Click to configure Re-authentication parameters.
+See Section 4.9.2.
+[Apply] Click to apply the configuration change.
+[Refresh] Click to refresh current configuration.